Etron-RA/RetroAchievements/Heiankyo Alien/readme.md

 ### Score Spreadsheet
 The **Score** sheet contains the find and replace formulas to generate the high score conditions for the *Old Game* and *New Game* modes.
 ### New Enemies Spreadsheet
-The **New Enemies** sheet contains the find and replace formulas to generate the conditions for tracking how many aliens and super aliens where buried in the *New Game* modes.
+The **New Enemies** sheet contains the find and replace formulas to generate the conditions for tracking how many aliens and super aliens were buried in the *New Game* modes.
 ### New Challenge Spreadsheet
 The **New Challenge** sheet contains the find and replace formulas to generate the challenges of clearing a group of *New Game* mode stages without losing a live.
 ### New Maps Spreadsheet